 Who is eligible to write a Global Studies Senior Honors Thesis?

-In order to write a Global Studies Senior Honors Thesis, you must be enrolled in Arts & Sciences as your prime major, you must have declared Global Studies as your prime major, and you must satisfy the minimum GPA requirement detailed below.
+In order to write a Global Studies Senior Honors Thesis, you must be enrolled in Arts & Sciences as your prime major, you must have declared Global Studies as your major, and you must satisfy the minimum GPA requirement detailed below.

 What is the minimum GPA requirement?